Avaiga/taipy-doc/docs/manuals/core/config/job-config.md

 starts each `Job^` in a dedicated process with _nb_of_workers_ as the limit of concurrent processes that can run simultaneously.

-For example, the following configuration will allow Taipy to run up till eight `Job^` in simultaneously:
+For example, the following configuration will allow Taipy to run up to eight `Job^` simultaneously:

 === "Python configuration"